 Portion Recommendations by Dog Size

-The right serving size varies based on your dog's weight.
-For example, small breeds can start with 0.25 to 0.5 ounces, while larger breeds may tolerate up to 2 ounces per serving.
-Always introduce new foods gradually to monitor for any signs of gastrointestinal upset, such as diarrhea or vomiting.
+The correct amount of serving depends on the weight of your dog.
+As an example, small breeds may begin with 0.25 to 0.5 ounces, and large breeds may be able to handle as much as 2 ounces per serving.
+New foods should always be introduced slowly to check any symptoms of gastrointestinal upset including diarrhea or vomiting.

 Introducing New Foods Gradually

 Remember, every dog is different.
-Consulting a veterinarian before making any dietary changes is always a good idea to ensure the best outcome for your pet.
+It is always a good idea to consult a veterinarian before making any changes to the diet so that the best result is achieved to your pet.

 Risks and Special Considerations for Using Sweet Potatoes